Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 6. Change `TIME` with the interval time you want to update the DNS record.
 Default 30mins.
 7. Click Run or Start.

-## unattended-upgrades
-Enable Automatic installation of security updates to keep your cloud safe.

-### How to enable
-1. Navigate to `unattended-upgrades` in the TUI or the WebUI.
-2. Change `ACTIVE` to `yes`.
-3. Change `AUTOREBOOT` to `yes` if you want your Raspberry Pi to reboot automatically in order to apply updates (optional).
-4. Click Run or Start.